What Is Required of Probation in Massachusetts?

 Understanding the Conditions of Probation

-According to the Massachusetts Probation Service and Commissioner of Probation, there are currently about 86,000 people on probation in the commonwealth—the overwhelming majority of whom are men.
+According to the Massachusetts Probation Service, there are currently about 86,000 people on probation in the commonwealth—the overwhelming majority of whom are men.
 No two probation cases are identical.
 Massachusetts law affords judges wide discretion in setting probation conditions.
 Some of the more common conditions include:

 - Reporting to a probation officer on a regular basis.